pigeon-blockchain/pigeon-blockchain/README.md

 # columba-blockchain
-Columba - The blockchain/microservices toolkit
+Columba - The blockchain/microservices toolkit for enterprise and supercomputing

 # Install

-   ./scripts/install-dep.sh
+    ./bin/install-dep.sh
      npm install

 # Running

-   scripts/flock-start.js
+    dist/flock-start.js

 will bootstrap a simple environment and set up a command line.

-   Look at docs/quickstart.md for a quickstart example
+Look at [docs/quickstart.md](docs/quickstart.md) for a quickstart example